 White Dog Treat Dough Options

 I made these homemade Dalmatian spotted dog treats using black chia seeds and my simple apple cinnamon dog treat dough.
 It’s not quite as pale a white as a sour cream, yogurt, or cream cheese dough may be once baked (especially since I also use brown rice flour).
 But the recipe is easy, smells great, our boys love them, and the treats are pale enough for the black and “white” Dalmatian look when combined with the speckled contract of the black chia seeds.

-Aiming for white when baking treats is tricky.
-Many of our favourite doughs are naturally coloured by their base ingredients.
-For those that aren’t, very few white (or whitish) binders will stay white when baked.
+Creating white when baking treats is tricky.
+Many of our favourite doggy doughs are naturally coloured by their base ingredients.
+For those that aren’t, very few will stay white when baked.
 Embrace a little beige!
-It will make baking options easier and the dogs won’t care.
+It will make baking options much easier and the dogs won’t care.

 Chia Seeds for Dogs (and Dots)